midouma25/IBM-Engineering-Bootcamp-Log/README.md

 * **Tech Training (IBM):** Back online with full momentum.
 Reached the 52% milestone in Course 1 (Introduction to Software Engineering).
 * **What I learned today:** Transitioning from software architecture into core programming logic.
 Started the "Branching and Looping" modules to solidify my algorithmic thinking and master the standard English terminology for control flow structures (If/Else, For/While).
 * **Status:** Crossed the halfway mark of the first course.
 The rest day paid off, focus is sharp.

+## Day 5.5: March 25, 2026
+* **Tech Training (IBM):** Successfully completed Module 3 (Basics of Programming) by midday.
+* **What I learned today:** Dived deep into core programming constructs (variables, loops, control flow, functions).
+Mastered the English terminology for different language types (Compiled vs. Interpreted) and programming paradigms (Procedural, Modular, and Object-Oriented Programming - OOP).
+Also implemented programming fundamentals using Python.
+* **Status:** Midday milestone achieved!
+The theoretical foundation is getting stronger.
+Preparing for the next modules and daily English training.